Sunday, December 16, 2007

 (repeat Chorus)

-(it's probably a good idea to gather up the bells here as you chat about foods and traditions)
+(it's probably a good idea to gather up the bells here as you chat about yummy foods and traditions)

 KNOCK KNOCK

-(knock on some wood)
+(knock on something)

 I Know an Old Lady Who Swallowed a Pie by Alison Jackson